-A tip of the hat to Diane Haddad at Genealogy Insider for giving me the idea for this article.
+Thanks to Diane Haddad at Genealogy Insider for giving me the idea for this article.

 - Expand your network.
 Open up to a whole new group of personal and family historians.
 Go to the search box on Twitter and enter “family stories” or “life stories”.
 All kinds of folks will pop up who have some connection to these topics.
 When you’ve found some people to follow, check out who they’re following.
 You might want to follow some of these people as well.

 - Drive traffic to your blog or website.
 The Google search engines like activity.
-The more they see, the more your site will rank higher on Google pages.
+The more they see the more your site will rank higher on Google pages.
 You can feed your blog posts to your Twitter account and attract a whole new group of readers.
 I’ve noticed a definite increase in visitors to my blog since I started using Twitter.

 - Get great ideas.
 Many bloggers (including yours truly) find a wealth of ideas for material to write about in their blog.
 In addition, there are creative ways that people are preserving family stories – ways that you might never have considered.